Human services queensland

-Providers registering with the National Disability Insurance Agency (NDIA) to deliver specialist disability services in Queensland must meet the requirements of the NDIA provider registration process, which currently complies with the HSQF.
+Providers registering with the National Disability Insurance Agency (NDIA) to deliver specialist disability services in Queensland must meet the requirements of the NDIA provider registration process, which currently involves compliance with the HSQF.

-HDAA is considerably experienced with assessment of the diverse range of Queensland service providers under both Phase 1 and Phase 2 of the HSQF and now transitioning to the National Disability Insurance Scheme (NDIS).
+HDAA is considerably experienced with assessment of the diverse range of Queensland service providers under both Phase 1 and Phase 2 of the HSQF and now with services that are transitioning to the National Disability Insurance Scheme (NDIS).

 What is the HSQF?

 The HSQF is the consolidation of standards used with Human Service organisations in Queensland.
 Initially the HSQF applied to Disability Service providers and then included Licensed Child Safety Services.